 Tensions between North and South finally erupted into the Civil War, of which traces are still visible everywhere.
-The hundred miles between the capital of the Union – Washington DC – and that of the Confederacy – Richmond, Virginia – were a constant and bloody battleground for four long years.
+The hundred miles between the capital of the Union – Washington DC – and that of the Confederacy – Richmond, Virginia – were a constant and bloody battleground for four long years between 1861 and 1865.

-Washington DC, itself, with its magnificent monumental architecture and terrific museums, is an essential stop on any tour of the region, or of the country in general.
-Virginia, to the south, is home to hundreds of historic sites, from the estates of revolutionary leaders and early politicians to the Colonial capital of Williamsburg, as well as the narrow forested heights of Shenandoah National Park, along the crest of the Blue Ridge Mountains.
+Washington DC itself, with its magnificent monuments and terrific museums, is an essential stop on any tour of the region, or of the country.
+Virginia, to the south, is home to hundreds of historic sites, from the estates of revolutionary leaders and early politicians to the Colonial capital of Williamsburg, as well as the narrow forested heights of Shenandoah National Park along the crest of the Blue Ridge Mountains.
 Much greater expanses of wilderness, crashing whitewater rivers and innumerable backwoods villages await you in far less-visited West Virginia.
 Most tourists come to Maryland for the maritime traditions of Chesapeake Bay, though many of its quaint old villages have been gentrified by weekend pleasure-boaters.
 Baltimore is full of character, enjoyably unpretentious if a bit ramshackle, while Annapolis, the pleasant state capital, is linked by bridge and ferry to the Eastern Shore.
-New Castle, across the border in Delaware, is a well-preserved colonial-era town; nearby are some of the East Coast’s best and least crowded beaches.Read More
+New Castle, across the border in Delaware, is a well-preserved colonial-era town; nearby are some of the East Coast’s best (and least crowded) beaches.Read More